- Mental Health for Farmers

 Suitable Personal Protective Equipment (PPE) should be worn when carrying out hazardous chores.

 Sun protection is essential for all working in agriculture.
-Be Smart - protect your skin on the farm (PDF)

 Mental Health is vital for farmers.
 Farming is a challenging occupation and farm stressors can include: